Introduction

 Atma-Vichara does not give you something new.
 It reveals what was always here.
 The seeker disappears, and only awareness remains.

-• What are the obstacles to non-dual awareness?
+What are the obstacles in non-dual meditation?

 The greatest obstacle to non-dual awareness is belief in separation—the deeply ingrained conviction that you are a separate person moving through life, bound by past and future.
 This belief keeps the mind engaged in endless thoughts about “me and my story,” reinforcing a false sense of identity.